By A.J. Drenth

-While ENTPs often display scientific interests, they are more apt to function as popularizers of science than they are as scientists.
+While ENTPs often display some measure of scientific interests, they are more apt to function as popularizers of science than they are as scientists.
 Formal scientific study tends to be too methodical and tedious for ENTPs.
-Moreover, like INTPs, they are less interested in discovering or working with facts than they are in exploring a broader range of ideas that pertain to humanity.
+Moreover, like INTPs, they are less interested in discovering or working with facts than they are in exploring a broader range of ideas and possibilities.

 To further our discussion of ENTP career interests, we will now turn to six interest themes described by John Holland and the Strong Interest Inventory.
 The Holland themes include the Realistic (R), Investigative (I), Artistic (A), Social (S), Enterprising (E), and Conventional (C) domains, collectively known as “RIASEC.”
 After identifying one’s preferred interest domain(s), these letters can be combined in a way similar to the personality types to form a multi-letter Holland Code (e.g., IAS, RAI).
 This can help individuals identify their best career match.

 Individuals with Realistic interests prefer physical, hands-on work.
 They may enjoy construction, computer repair, forestry, etc. Research suggests that Myers-Briggs S, T, and P types are somewhat more drawn to Realistic work than are N, F, and J types.
 As Perceiving types, ENTPs may be a bit more inclined toward Realistic work than their ENTJ counterparts.
 However, since ENTPs’ dominant function is Intuition, they usually gravitate toward ideational or creative types of careers.
 Thus, we have no Realistic careers to recommend for ENTPs.